johnachor/slipstream/README.md

 ## Item Detail

-Generally not directly accessible, this view is used whenever the "See item detail" button is clicked on a media item in any of the other views.
+Generally not directly accessible, this view is used whenever the `See Details` button is clicked on a media item in any of the other views.